karabijavad/cadet/README.md

 require 'cadet'

-#open the database, db is now used to interact with the database
+#open the database
-db = Cadet::Session.open("neo4j-community-2.0.0/data/graph.db")
+db = Cadet::Session.open("neo4j-community-2.0.0/data/graph.db").dsl do
   #begin a transaction. the transaction will automatically finish at the end of the provided block
-  db.transaction do
+  transaction do
     Person_by_name("Javad").lives_in_to City_by_name("Chicago")
   end
 end